Bay of Fundy

 A small community a short drive down the shore from the Beach House – a perfect miniature community with its own school, service station, post office, restaurants, 2 stores, and a fishing fleet.

 Parrsboro is an easy 15 minute drive from the Beach House and the local centre for shopping, arts and cultural activities, restaurants and much more.
-The Parrsboro harbour is one of Nova Scotia’s most beautiful harbours – just for fun, have a look at this web cam.
+The Parrsboro harbour is also one of Nova Scotia’s most beautiful harbours.